Chapter 6:

 “The Netherworld.
 The realm of the dead.”

 Phantoms began making themselves known.
-Some formed in thin air while others rose from the dirt like the dead.
-Many drew themselves between Kotaro and Okiku, making a lively dance around them.
+Some formed in thin air while others rose from cracked earth like corpses crawling free from their graves.
+They drifted without sound, their hollow eyes reflecting the dim glow of ghostly lanterns floating above the ground.
+Many wove themselves between Kotaro and Okiku, moving in an eerie, rhythmic waltz.

 “Tell me, has that girl told you about the Boundary?”

 “It’s the ability to warp the borders between anything and everything.
 Such as life and death.
 Day and night.
-And even timelines.
-It is essentially the ability to warp the fabrics of reality.”
+And even the flow of time itself.
+It is essentially the ability to reshape the fabric of reality.”

 “Is that how Noel’s master is able to reset the days?”
-Kotaro asked.
+Kotaro recalled.

 “But I have school tomorrow.”